hicel33/Google-in-a-day/product_prd.md

 - The crawler SHALL enforce a maximum URL queue depth (configurable, default: 1000).
 If the queue is full, new URLs SHALL be dropped rather than causing unbounded memory growth.
 - Optionally, the crawler MAY enforce a per-domain request rate limit (e.g., max 5 req/sec per domain).

-#### FR-4: Native HTTP Only
+#### FR-4: Native HTTP Only (Python Constraint)
-- All HTTP requests SHALL use only the standard library's HTTP client (e.g., `net/http` in Go, `urllib` in Python, `http`/`https` in Node.js).
+- All HTTP requests SHALL use only `urllib.request` from the Python standard library. `httpx`, `requests`, `aiohttp`, and equivalents are explicitly forbidden.
-- HTML link extraction SHALL use only the standard library or a minimal hand-written parser — NOT Beautiful Soup, Cheerio, Scrapy, or equivalent high-level libraries.
+- HTML link extraction SHALL use only Python's stdlib `html.parser` (via `html.parser.HTMLParser`) — NOT Beautiful Soup, lxml, or Scrapy.
-- The crawler SHALL follow HTTP redirects natively.
+- The crawler SHALL follow HTTP redirects natively via `urllib`'s redirect handler.
 - The crawler SHALL set a reasonable request timeout (default: 10 seconds).
-- The crawler SHALL set a descriptive `User-Agent` header (e.g., `GoInADayCrawler/1.0`).
+- The crawler SHALL set a descriptive `User-Agent` header (e.g., `PythonInADayCrawler/1.0`).
+- Since `urllib` is synchronous, HTTP calls SHALL be offloaded to a thread pool executor (`asyncio.get_event_loop().run_in_executor`) so they do not block the async event loop.

 #### FR-5: Link Extraction Rules
 - The crawler SHALL extract only `<a href="...">` links from HTML pages.